ericd-1qbit/the_temple/work_notes/CAseIT/CaseIT Judging.md

 **- data availability rated high in the automotive industry - how so? publicly accessible?**
 **- is additional data really the issue with optimisation process?**

-- questions answering - ok
+- questions answering - ok so far, sutomer question a bit vague
+- like linking between the two products - DM for automotive process optimisation
+-

-Addressed how to distinct from
+- purpose of this project: text-to-3D modelling iwht in-house expertise Addressed how to distinct from

+Best speaker: Barney, very confident
+18min 14s

 # Team 2